BryceHowell/acyclic-paths-brute-force-enumeration/README.md

 # acyclic-paths-brute-force-enumeration
-A module that does nothing but count acyclic paths on a grid (./paths &lt;length>) The module counts the number of ways you may move on a grid without revisiting a spot you've been before.
+A module that does nothing but count acyclic paths on a grid (./paths &lt;length>) The module counts the number of ways you may move on a grid without revisiting a spot you've been to before.

 # compiling
 > $ gcc -o acyclic acyclic.c